Have you broken your elbow and got a terrible triad? Skip to my daily physio routine that helped me make an amazing recovery.

 Here’s my physio routine, which I did twice an hour, unless I felt too tired:

 Squeezed a stress ball 15 times, took a break, then 12 times, took a break, then finally 8 times.
+This improved my grip and allowed me to start open bottles of water again.

 I squeezed a bit of playdo as hard as I could for 30 seconds straight.

 I had a small hammer that I held in my hand and gently let fall left and then right, to loosen up my wrist movement.
+Note: only do this when you’re ready (check with your doctor).
+It hurts as your wrist is forced to move, but it loosens up your rotation wonderfully well.

 I lied down and held my left wrist in front of my face, and slowly extended my arm using my right arm.
 I did this for 10 minutes.